-Proposed cross drain pipes and box culverts shall be indicated in the plan by a symbol and identified by a drainage structure number.
+Proposed cross drain pipes and box and three-sided culverts shall be indicated in the plan by a symbol and identified by a drainage structure number.
 Cross drain pipe sizes and lengths shall be shown.
-(Box culvert lengths shall be shown on the drainage structure sheets).
+(Box and three-sided culvert lengths shall be shown on the drainage structure sheets).

-Box culverts (single or multiple) of 20 feet total span or more between inside faces of end supports, measured along the center of the roadway, shall be designated as bridge culverts and shall be identified by both a bridge number and a drainage structure number.
+Box and three-sided culverts (single or multiple) of 20 feet total span or more between inside faces of end supports, measured along the center of the roadway, shall be designated as bridge culverts and shall be identified by both a bridge number and a drainage structure number.
 The beginning and ending stations (outside wall to outside wall) shall be flagged.